Department of Physical Therapy Chairperson: Allison Hyngstrom P.T., Ph.D.

 Assessments of students’ fulfillment of the above criteria are made June 1, prior to students entering the professional phase of the program in the summer of their third year.
 Students who have successfully met the requirements are guaranteed admission into the professional phase of the program with the class they entered as freshmen.
 Students who do not meet the criteria forfeit automatic admission into the professional phase in the fall term.

 Taking courses early and out of sequence is discouraged.
-No online prerequisite courses are accepted.
-Professional phase courses taken early while a student is in the pre-professional phase are subject to the 2.400 GPA requirement.
-This is calculated with only D.P.T. classes, therefore, if only one professional phase course is taken in a given term, a B minus (B-) grade is required to exceed the requirement of a 2.400 GPA per term.
+No online prerequisite courses are accepted except if offered at MU.
+Professional phase courses taken early while a student is in the pre-professional phase are subject to the 2.670 GPA requirement.
+This is calculated with only D.P.T. classes, therefore, if only one professional phase course is taken in a given term, a B minus (B-) grade is required to meet the requirement of a 2.670 GPA per term.
 Students who fail to meet these requirements may be placed on academic probation and required to retake professional phase courses.
-A student cannot withdraw/drop a required D.P.T. class without permission from the department chairperson.
+Students cannot withdraw/drop a required D.P.T. class without permission from the department chairperson.

 Academic Regulations - Professional Phase

-A student is expected to remain a full-time student and complete the D.P.T. program in 3 years.
-If extenuating circumstances occur, a student may be allowed to extend their program into a 4th year with permission of the department chairperson.
+Students are expected to full-time status and complete the D.P.T. program in 3 years.
+If extenuating circumstances occur, students may be allowed to extend their program into a 4th year with permission of the department chairperson.
 Failure to complete the D.P.T. program requirements within the 4-year time limit may result in dismissal from the program.
-During the professional phase of the program, a student is considered in good academic standing if he/she complies with the academic standards printed in the Physical Therapy Student Handbook.
+During the professional phase of the program, students are considered in good academic standing if they comply with the academic standards printed in the Physical Therapy Student Handbook.
 Failure to meet the academic requirements results in dismissal from the program.

 There are certain categories of student performance problems that can lead to some form of censure.
 These problems may be identified at any point during the academic year, though a systematic review of all students' course grades is also conducted at the end of each academic term.
 The review of other, non-course grade problems is typically conducted on an individual basis as issues arise.
 A finding of significant problems in any of these areas can result in probation, suspension or dismissal, depending on the nature and severity of the problems identified.
-All of these statuses are maintained permanently on the student's academic record; only dismissal, however, appears permanently on Marquette University's official transcript.
-If a student is reinstated following a dismissal, that notation also permanently appears on the student's official transcript.
-The statuses that appear permanently on a student's official transcript include those listed (in bold type) below:
+All of these statuses are maintained permanently on the academic record; only dismissal, however, appears permanently on Marquette University's official transcript.
+If students are reinstated following a dismissal, that notation also permanently appears on the official transcript.
+The statuses that appear permanently on the official transcript include those listed (in bold type) below:

 Reinstated on Probation: following successful appeal of academic dismissal.